Barry-Menglong-Yao/edge-prediction-based-CQA-model/README.md

         3, put the coqa-dev-v1.0.json in data/coqa/dev directory.
 It is from CoQA website.
         4, run "python main.py".
 It will train.
 After training, it will test and give the final test result.

-    3) How to do the preprocessing:
+## How to do the preprocessing:
-        #TODO by Jakir
+        1, Put the coqa-train-v1.0.json and coqa-dev-v1.0.json in data directory
+        2, Set is_preprocessing = True and run main.py for preprocessing
+        3, To use Bert embedding instead of GloVe call bert_embedding(params) in CoQADataset init.